apache/predictionio/examples/scala-local-friend-recommendation/README.md

 <h2>Our Engine</h2><br/>
 We are creating an engine in PredictionIO for friend/item recommendation in social network settings.
-It learns from user profiles, item information, social interactions as well as past recommendation history and builds a model to provide suggestions on friend/item for users.
+It learns from user profiles, item information, social interactions as well as past recommendation history and builds a model to provide suggestions on friend/item for users.<br/>

 Three algorithms are implemented.